hamun001/STEF/README.md

 ## Welcome to STEF (Space-Time Extremes and Features) package!

-STEF is a R package that provides functionality for space-time forest change monitoring using observations from multiple satellites while exploiting both spatial and temporal information in satellite observations to identify forest disturbnaces.
-STEF identifies potential forest disturbances as "extreme events" in local data cubes of satellite observations, and subsequently extract several spatio-temporal features when a extreme (negative anomalies ) are detected in the pixel-time series.
-With training data, the spatio-temporal features are then used to discriminate real forest disturbances from false detections.
-The STEF is developed for near real-time forest change monitoring, but it can also be used to map historcal forest disturbances.
+STEF is a R package that provides functionality for space-time forest change monitoring using observations from multiple satellites.
+STEF exploits both spatial and temporal information in the time series of satellite observations to identify forest disturbnaces.
+Potential forest disturbances are identified as "extreme events" in local data cubes of satellite observations.
+Once potential forest disturbance is idenified at pixel level, STEF extracts several spatio-temporal features.
+With training data, the user can then use the machine learning algorithm (e.g. Random forest) to discriminate real forest disturbances from false detections using the spatio-temporal features.
+STEF is developed for near real-time forest change monitoring, but it can also be used to map historcal forest disturbances.